-Building a Strategy for Africa: A Guide to Best Practice
+Strategy for Marine Waste: Guide to Best Practice for Africa

 “Bringing together and growing a network of researchers, educators, industry, media, and governments to meet the pollution challenges facing Africa.”